“There is A Season” – A Wild Care Novel

 Graham-Pye said of her novel, “Harry, the other main character, marvels at the fact the world is full of people—each of whom has a unique, interesting tale to tell.
 He often worries about how few stories we get to hear in a lifetime.”

-PURCHASE: There is a Season is currently available at BookSmith in Orleans and other local bookstores.
-It is also available through Graham-Pye’s website, HoundHillHappenings.com.
+PURCHASE: There is a Season is $10 per book and is currently available in Wild Care’s Lobby (with 100% of proceeds to Wild Care), or at BookSmith in Orleans and other local bookstores ($2.00 per book donated to Wild Care).
+It is also available through Graham-Pye’s website ($2.00 per book to Wild Care), HoundHillHappenings.com.
 (Books purchased through other online outlets will not benefit Wild Care.)
 Read the back cover, below.

 Back Cover: Click to view larger image.